 National Open Science Roadmaps

 LIBSENSE works with several African countries committed to advancing open science policies, infrastructures and services to develop national Open Science Roadmaps that can then be adapted to other countries.
-These include Côte d’Ivoire, Ethiopia, Ghana, Lesotho, Mozambique, Nigeria, Somalia, Tanzania and Uganda.
-In Côte d’Ivoire, Nigeria and Uganda, discussions have advanced towards a National Open Science shared repository and publishing platforms.
+These include Botswana, Côte d’Ivoire, Ethiopia, Ghana, Lesotho, Mozambique, Nigeria, Somalia, Tanzania and Uganda.
+In Côte d’Ivoire, Ghana, Nigeria and Uganda, the NRENs and Library Consortia are in advanced discussions towards National Open Science Shared Repository and Publishing Platforms.

 Open Science policies spell out the strategies and actions to promote the principles and practises of open science in a jurisdiction.
 These are contextual at the national level, shaped by local dynamics and nuances, including the cultural perception, political will or commitment to support open science and the general maturity level of the country's research, science and innovation ecosystem.